cesipy/bsc-code/README.md

 **immediate:**
 - [ ] all the same architectures do finetune only, not pretrain
 - [ ] baseline where cka is optimized!
+    - [ ] currently with late fusion, but here the values are pretty high anyways, maybe implement with baseline no contn
+    - [ ] no coattn baseline cka optim
 - [ ] accuracy on each layer, similar plot to hintons paper from 2019